AllThingsSmitty/tweet-style-guide/README.md

 Abbreviations will be used appropriately and utilized for readability purposes.

-Editorial note: there may be some differences between using truncated words, e.g., "info".
+Editor note: there may be some differences between using truncated words, e.g., "info".

 =